clockworklabs/spacetime-docs/docs/sdks/c-sharp/index.md

 }
 ```

-Event when we are notified of a transaction in the remote module which we cannot associate with a known reducer.
+Event when we are notified of a transaction in the remote database which we cannot associate with a known reducer.
 This may be an ad-hoc SQL query or a reducer for which we do not have bindings.

 This event is passed to [row callbacks](#callback-oninsert) resulting from modifications by the transaction.